mthahzan/ext4-image-viewer/README.md

 # EXT4 Image info viewer

+**WARNING** This is an experimental tool that I developed as part of my MSc. assignment.
+This has many limitations and assumptions.
+Not to mention my limited knowledge of the intricacies of the EXT4 file system.
+Use with caution and please verify the outputs you get.

 This script can be useful to get lower level information about an EXT4 image.

 ## Requirements